Dawsar: Protection

 Dawsar heavy APC has a low profile hull.
 The sides are covered with massive side skirts.
 Dawsar provides full protection against medium calibere KE ammunition.
 Its protection is equal to that of a main battle tank.
-It is better protected than the M-113 currently used by the Jordanian Army.
+It is better protected than the M113 currently used by the Jordanian Army.

 Weapons

 A Dawsar heavy APC armed with remotely controlled station is fitted with a 12.7mm machine gun and a Kornet-E anti-tank missile launcher.
 Another 7.62mm is on a different mount, operated by vehicle commander.